hodcroftlab/covariants/overview.md

 [Table and charts of mutation distribution](cluster_tables/S.Y453F_table.md)

 - Defining mutations:
-  - Has appeared multiple times independantly: each can be associated with different accompanying mutations
+  - Has appeared multiple times independently: each can be associated with different accompanying mutations
 - `S:Y453F`
   - Mutation is in the receptor binding domain (RDB), important to ACE2 binding and antibody recognition
   - Associated with the 'cluster 5' 'mink' variant that led to some alarm in Denmark in autumn 2020